ethanyanjiali/deep-vision/imagenet-2012/README.md

         |_synsets.txt
 ```

+## System Requirement

+I'm training all these models with 16GB RAM and one Nvidia P100 GPU (~15G).
+If you have different hardware, you might need to change some parameters to fit model into your CUDA memory, especially batch size.

 ## Start Training

 This repo implements many different models.
 Once you have the dataset ready, you can start the training code by running one of the commands below in this directory: